 This is complicated material and the challenge was to select what was pertinent to the paratroopers’ story and would give readers the context they needed.
 There’s an unending wealth of stories to tell.

-So many of the events we know of history depend on timing—when the many small actions of people come together, as you point out.
+So many of the events we know of in history depend on timing—when the many small actions of people come together, as you point out.

 When change happens, we tend to forget that many events preceded it.
 There’s another parallel between Almost Astronauts and Courage, in that people sometimes say to me, “But [the Triple Nickles] didn’t get sent into combat” with a tone in their voice that suggests, “Why are you making such a big deal out of this?”
 What these men accomplished was of their time.
 If you’re looking at it through a 21st-century lens, you miss it.